-During 2008 and the period from January 1, 2009 to February 1, 2009, the Plan's investments consisted of investments in registered investment companies, common stocks, participant loans, collective trusts and a stable value fund.
-Effective February 2, 2009, as a result of the consolidation of the single-plan trust holding the Plan's assets into the HBI Investment Trust, the Plan's sole investment is an interest in the HBI Investment Trust.
+The Plan's sole investment is an interest in the Hanesbrands Inc. Master Investment Trust for Defined Contribution Plans (the "HBI Investment Trust").
 The Plan's interest in the HBI Investment Trust is based on the Plan's relative aggregate contributions, benefit payments and other relevant factors.
-The investments in the HBI Investment Trust are valued on bases similar to the bases discussed below for valuing individual investments.
-Purchases and sales of securities are recorded on a tradedate basis.
+Purchases and sales of securities in the HBI Investment Trust are recorded on a trade-date basis.
 Interest is recorded in the period earned.
-Dividends are recorded on the ex-dividend date.
+Dividends are recorded on the exdividend date.